mlibrary/serial_analysis/README.md

    1. Using Docker requires running typed commands from a command line interface
 4. Editing text files to configure and customize your analysis
 5. PDF files to process (instructions on how to obtain samples for testing are included below).
+   1. PDF files containing fewer than 260,000 tokens of text, which is equivalent to about 96,000 words, or, roughly 300 pages of double spaced text.

+   Note:
-   Note that at this time, this method can only be used with documents in PDF format.
+   - At this time, this method can only be used with documents in PDF format.
+   - The OpenAI GPT4o model is being used.

 ## Guide